thephez/dash-docs/_includes/references.md

 [notfound message]: /en/developer-reference#notfound "A P2P protocol message sent to indicate that the requested data was not available"
 [ping message]: /en/developer-reference#ping "A P2P network message used to see if the remote host is still connected"
 [pong message]: /en/developer-reference#pong "A P2P network message used to reply to a P2P network ping message"
+[qfcommit message]: /en/developer-reference#qfcommit "A P2P network message used to finalize the members of a long-living masternode quorum (LLMQ)"
 [reject message]: /en/developer-reference#reject "A P2P network message used to indicate a previously-received message was rejected for some reason"
 [sendcmpct message]: /en/developer-reference#sendcmpct "A P2P network message used to request new blocks be announced as compact blocks"
 [sendheaders message]: /en/developer-reference#sendheaders "A P2P network message used to request new blocks be announced through headers messages rather than inv messages"